Martinc94/HACCPAPZ-Server/README.md

 #### Mongoose
 Mongoose is the driver that connects the Node server to the MongoDB database.

-Example of Javascript code to connect to mongoDB
+Example of Javascript code to connect to mongoDB:
 ```
 var mongoose = require('mongoose');
 mongoose.connect('mongodb://localhost/test');